Maria Dahvana Headley: Editorial work

 Headley is co-editor with Neil Gaiman on the New York Times-bestselling anthology Unnatural Creatures, an anthology to benefit 826DC, containing natural history-themed monster stories by a variety of authors both living and dead, including Samuel R. Delany, E. Nesbit, Diana Wynne Jones, Nalo Hopkinson, Headley and Gaiman.

 Awards and recognition

-Headley is a 2020 World Fantasy Award winner, a 2012 Nebula Award Finalist, a 2013 Shirley Jackson Award Finalist, a MacDowell Colony Fellow, and has attended The Bread Loaf Writers' Conference, The Sundance Playwright's Lab, The Kennedy Center's New Visions/New Voices workshop, Brave New Works, and the WordBridge Playwright's Lab.
-She has been a featured author at ABA Winter Institute, Bumbershoot, Wordstock, and the Texas Book Festival.
+Headley is a 2020 World Fantasy Award winner.
 In 2017, she was nominated for a World Fantasy Award in Short Fiction for "Little Widow."
 Her novel The Mere Wife was nominated for the 2019 World Fantasy Award for Best Novel.
 Her Beowulf: A New Translation received the 2021 Harold Morton Landon Translation Award. and the 2021 Hugo Award for Best Related Work.

 Personal life

 Headley lived in Seattle for many years before returning to New York City.
 She was married to Robert Schenkkan from 2004 to 2012.

-Headley describes herself as queer.
+In 2018, while at an event for her novel The Mere Wife, she met Will Badger, one of the founders of the Tolkien Lecture on Fantasy Literature.
+He had come to invite her to deliver the lecture, which she accepted.
+They kept in contact and eventually fell in love.
+She gave birth to their son Grimoire in 2019.